Serena survives Fourth of July test by Slovenian student

 For the second time in four days a Wimbledon champion called Williams found herself being whipped by high school teenager but in the end it was Serena Williams dishing out the punishment as she stormed to a 2-6 6-2 6-4 second-round win over Slovenia's Kaja Juvan on Thursday.

-LONDON: For the second time in four days a Wimbledon champion called Williams found herself being whipped by a high school teenager but in the end it was Serena Williams dishing out the punishment as she stormed to a 2-6 6-2 6-4 second-round win over Slovenia's Kaja Juvan on Thursday.
+LONDON: For the second time in four days a Wimbledon champion called Williams found herself being whipped by a high school teenager but in the end it was Serena Williams dishing out the punishment on Thursday.

 An ugly smash into the net not only handed Juvan the set but also left an angry Williams staring at the ball in disgust - and if looks could kill, the ball would have turned to dust.

-But if the Court One fans feared that it might be a case of "Gone on the Fourth of July" for America's most decorated tennis player they had obviously not kept tabs on the career of an athlete who is chasing a record-equalling 24th Grand Slam title.
+But if the Court One fans feared that it might be a case of "Gone on the Fourth of July" for America's most decorated tennis player, she stormed back for a 2-6 6-2 6-4 second-round win.

 The 37-year-old missed easy slam-dunk smashes, she belted the ball wide while on break point and glared down on the net after yet another of her shots got tangled up at the bottom of the black mesh.